Althafk7171/Car-Price-Prediction/README.md

 The project compared Linear Regression, Ridge Regression, Lasso Regression, Random Forest Regressor, and HistGradientBoosting Regressor.

-The models were evaluated using RMSE, MAE, and R² score.
-The best-performing model was selected based on evaluation results and cross-validation performance.
+Linear Regression achieved the best performance among the tested models based on evaluation metrics such as RMSE, MAE, and R² score.

 Key factors influencing used car prices include: